Important Safety Information

 - Once deployment is complete, repositioning of the bioprosthesis (e.g., use of a snare and/or forceps) is not recommended.
 Repositioning of a deployed valve may cause aortic root damage, coronary artery damage, myocardial damage, vascular complications, prosthetic valve dysfunction (including device malposition), embolization, stroke, and/or emergent surgery.

-- Do not attempt to retrieve a bioprosthesis if any one of the outflow struts is protruding from the capsule.
+- Do not attempt to retrieve or to recapture (EnVeo DCS only) a bioprosthesis if any one of the outflow struts is protruding from the capsule.
 If any one of the outflow struts has deployed from the capsule, the bioprosthesis must be released from the catheter before the catheter can be withdrawn.

 - Ensure the capsule is closed before catheter removal.
-If increased resistance is encountered when removing the catheter through the introducer sheath, do not force passage.
+When using a separate introducer sheath, if increased resistance is encountered when removing the catheter through the introducer sheath, do not force passage.
 Increased resistance may indicate a problem and forced passage may result in damage to the device and/or harm to the patient.
 If the cause of resistance cannot be determined or corrected, remove the catheter and introducer sheath as a single unit over the guidewire, and inspect the catheter and confirm that it is complete.

 - Clinical long-term durability has not been established for the bioprosthesis.
 Evaluate bioprosthesis performance as needed during patient follow-up.